-in respect of Land to the west of Station Road, Meldreth, SG8 6ND, (the "Site"), that is clearly shown as indicated on the red line plan attached to Appendix 1 to this report.
+in respect of land parcels situated to the east of Station Road, Meldreth, SG8 6ND, (the "Site"), outline in red and clearly shown as indicated on the site location plan attached to Appendix 1 to this report.
 This site was put forward for consideration to the Call for Sites in March 2019 as a potential housing allocation with some employment use.